 How long are cookies or similar technologies active?

-Depending on their permanence or activity time, we can differentiate between:
+Depending on their permanence or activity time, we can differentiate between the following:

-- Temporary session cookies; they remain stored in the navigation equipment until the user leaves the web page; the browser deletes them at the end of the browsing session.
+- Temporary session cookies; these remain stored in the navigation equipment until the user leaves the web page; the browser deletes them at the end of the browsing session.

 - Persistent cookies; they remain on the navigation device and the website reads them every time the user makes a new visit.
 These cookies are automatically deleted after a certain period of time, which can be short or very long.